vacp2p/rfc/content/docs/rfcs/70/README.md

 # Privacy and Security Considerations

+- The double ratchet "recommends" using AES in CBC mode.
+Since encryption must be with an AEAD encryption scheme, we will use AES in GCM mode instead (supported by Noise).
 - For the information retrieval, the algorithm MUST include a access control mechanisms to restrict who can call the set and get functions.
 - One SHOULD include event logs to track changes in public keys.
 - The curve Curve448 MUST be chosen as the elliptic curve, since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.